TaizWeb/mfp-downloader/README.md

 ### Acquiring a Webdriver
-Download one from [Chrome's Repository](https://googlechromelabs.github.io/chrome-for-testing/) and update the `.env` variable to match the path to it
+Download one from [Chrome's Repository](https://googlechromelabs.github.io/chrome-for-testing/) and update the `.env` variable to match the path to it.
+You will also need a chrome/chromium binary installed to use this, since the driver itself doesn't contain all the necessary functionality to operate the browser.

 ## Usage
 While in the directory, execute `python main.py <folder_name>` to run the script.
 This will download all ~7GB(!) worth of tracks to the folder specified in <folder_name>.